frequently asked questions

 Q. What is Agave Nectar?

-Agave nectar is a natural and delicious liquid sweetener that is made from the core of the Blue Agave plant.
+Agave nectar is a delicious liquid sweetener that is made from the core of the Blue Agave plant.
 Read more about agave nectar on our About Agave page.

 Q. What is the difference between the Light Agave and the Amber Agave?